IllusionMods/KK_Plugins/README.md

 </details>

 #### AnimationOverdrive

-**v1.1 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v124/)** - For Koikatsu, AI Girl, and [Honey Select 2](https://github.com/IllusionMods/KK_Plugins/releases/download/v156/HS2_AnimationOverdrive.v1.1.zip)<br/>
+- [AI_AnimationOverdrive]
+- [HS2_AnimationOverdrive]
+- [KK_AnimationOverdrive]

-Type in to the animation speed box in Studio for gimmicks and character animations to go past the normal limit of 3.<br/>
+Type in to the animation speed box in Studio for gimmicks and character animations to go past the normal limit of 3.

 <details><summary>Change Log</summary>
 v1.1 AI Girl port, capped animation speed at 1000 to prevent animations breaking<br/>
 </details>

 #### CharacterExport

-**v1.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v131/)** - For Koikatsu, EmotionCreators, AI Girl, and [Honey Select 2](https://github.com/IllusionMods/KK_Plugins/releases/download/v156/HS2_CharacterExport.v1.0.zip)<br/>
+- [AI_CharacterExport]
+- [EC_CharacterExport]
+- [HS2_CharacterExport]
+- [KK_CharacterExport]

 Press Ctrl+E (configurable) to export all loaded character.
-Used for exporting characters from Studio scenes and such.<br/>
+Used for exporting characters from Studio scenes and such.

 #### HCharaAdjustment

-**v2.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v135/KK_HCharaAdjustment.v2.0.zip)** - For Koikatsu<br/>
+- [KK_HCharaAdjustment]

-Adjust the position of the female character in H scene by pressing some hotkeys, which are configurable in the plugin settings.<br/>
+Adjust the position of the female character in H scene by pressing some hotkeys, which are configurable in the plugin settings.

 <details><summary>Change Log</summary>
 v1.0.1 Made the hotkeys configurable<br/>